Paperwork Reduction Act (PRA) Statement

-According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
-The valid OMB control number for this voluntary information collection is 1850-0928.
-The time required to complete this information collection is estimated to average 180 minutes for schools that do not submit student sample information or 300 minutes for schools that submit student sample information manually, plus an additional 10 minutes for each student identified as SD or ELL, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
+NCES estimates the time required to complete this information collection to average 270 minutes for schools that do not submit student sample information or 390 minutes for schools that submit student sample information manually, plus an additional 10 minutes for each student identified as SD or EL, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
 This voluntary information collection was reviewed and approved by OMB (Control No. 1850-0928).
 If you have any comments concerning the accuracy of the time estimate, suggestions for improving this collection, or any comments or concerns regarding the status of your individual submission, please write to: National Assessment of Educational Progress (NAEP), National Center for Education Statistics (NCES), Potomac Center Plaza, 550 12th St., SW, 4th floor, Washington, DC 20202, or send an email to: email@example.com.